 Some people who have had their tumour removed but are at a high risk of the cancer coming back may have a treatment called adjuvant therapy.
 Adjuvant therapy is an additional treatment after the first treatment which reduces the risk of the cancer returning.

 A number of clinical trials are underway looking at new drugs that may overcome some of the limitations of the existing drugs used to treat GIST.
 Some clinical trials are trying to find better ways of using the drugs already available.
-Your oncologist should be able to advise you concerning the availability of a clinical trial for your particular situation.
+Ask your doctor for more information on clinical trials, or take a look at our Clinical Trials Hub.

 Side effects of treatment

 You may experience side effects from your treatment.
-If you have had surgery for GIST it may have some lasting impact on your eating habits, for example, if you had a GIST in your stomach you will have needed to have part or most of your stomach removed.
-This will affect how you eat.
+If you have had surgery for GIST it may have some lasting impact on your eating habits.
 Specialist dieticians can give you advice and support on making changes to your diet.
 Support and information on diet should be available to all patients who have had major abdominal surgery.

 Imatininb and sunitinib are strong drugs that can often cause side effects.